 Winsome is a gifted narrator, whose virtuosity with character, voice, and accent invites listeners into complex worlds.
 She arrived in the world of audiobooks fully formed; her first audiobook was the astonishing and gut-wrenching novel Sarah by JT LeRoy for Blackstone.

-Winsome is a chameleon.
-She has been privileged to work with some great directors of screen and stage: Jonathan Demme, Spike Lee, André Gregory, Irina Brook, Jay Scheib, Chris Terrio among others.
-She is adept with languages and accents, and while her red hair and Irish heritage often get her cast as an Irish or Englishwoman, she is equally suited to playing regional Canadian and American, Southern, and rural characters.
+Winsome is a chameleon, equally comfortable in the classics, comedy, and experimental work.
+She has been privileged to work with some great directors of screen and stage: Jonathan Demme, Paul Greengrass, Spike Lee, André Gregory, Barry Levinson, Irina Brook, Jay Scheib, Chris Terrio, Vernice Miller among others.
+She is adept with languages and accents, and speaks French, Spanish, and Italian fluently, as well as conversational German, and can do any accent under the sun.

 SELECT PRESS QUOTES:

 “Ms. Brown is engrossing.
 She’s a spiky actress and an unaccommodating one, who prefers to needle audience members rather than oblige them.
 Confronted with forbidden fruit, you know she’d take an audacious bite.”
 The New York Times